jpcaldwell30/cloudmyip/README.md

 # cloudmyip
-Python script to get public IP and upload it to a Google Drive account if it has been changed.
+Python script to get current public IP and upload it to a text document in Google Drive.
+Will only update the file with a new address if there has been a change.
 Can be ran by cron or other scheduling utility to periodically check for updates.